JetBrains/marketplace-docs/topics/Documentation_Page.md

 [//]: # (title: Documentation Page)

-If your plugin needs not only a marketing or features overview page but user-facing documentation, a **Documentation** page is coming into play.
+If your plugin needs not only a landing page with a features' overview but user-facing documentation, the **Documentation** page is coming into play.

-Unlike [Custom pages](custom-pages.md), the **Documentation** page is specifically designed to host documentation artifacts in a separate tab.
+Unlike [Custom pages](custom-pages.md), the **Documentation** page is designed to host documentation in a separate tab.

 This is not a single page but a full-fledged help instance with a structure, a table of contents, and in-topic navigation.
-Similar to the one you're reading right now.
+Like the one you're reading right now.
 You can check some more examples here: [Grazie Professional](https://plugins.jetbrains.com/plugin/16136-grazie-professional/docs), [Rust](https://plugins.jetbrains.com/plugin/8182-rust/docs), and [Edu Tools](https://plugins.jetbrains.com/plugin/10081-edutools/docs).